WasatchPhotonics/PySideApp/README.md

 # PySideApp
 Minimal application demonstrating core features for deployable applications

+PySideApp is designed to be the baseline project structure for the next level of Wasatch Photonics customer facing software.
+The main design goals are:

 PySide Gui application development
     Develop on Windows and Linux with PySide